awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up.rst

 If you have Microsoft Visual Studio 2013 and/or 2015 installed, the installer can also install the :tvs-ug:`AWS Toolkit for Visual Studio <welcome>`.

-Users with PowerShell version 5 or higher can also install and update the |TWP| from Microsoft's `PowerShell Gallery <https://www.powershellgallery.com/packages/AWSPowerShell>`_ website using the following command:
+Users who are running PowerShell 5.0 or newer can also install and update the |TWP| from Microsoft's `PowerShell Gallery <https://www.powershellgallery.com/packages/AWSPowerShell>`_ website by running the following command.

 .. code-block:: none